nilern/qdn/README.md

 You can use keywords or symbols as Component names.
 If you are not reading an edn file, symbols need to be quoted.

+For now QDN uses [my fork of Scriptjure](https://github.com/nilern/scriptjure) to generate the values of QML properties.
+It is a far cry from ClojureScript, but even bindings and event handlers should be simple anyway (the good ol' "don't put logic in your views" -thing).

 The API Functions
 -----------------